PhantomAppDevelopment/firebase-as3/database/README.md

 private function newsLoaded(event:flash.events.Event):void
 {
     trace(event.currentTarget.data);
-    var rawData:Object = JSON.parse(event.currentTarget.data);
 }
 ```

-A simple GET request (the default for `URLRequest`) is enough.
+A simple `GET` request (the default for `URLRequest`) is enough.
 Remember to always add `.json` after the name of the node you want to read.

 To load a Private resource use the following code: